Pumpkin Pie Sugar CookiesJump to Recipe

 The first of these cookies was a bit one-dimensional, so I got the idea to actually fill the cookies with a quick pumpkin pie filling!
 WOWZA.

-The results are a cookie that takes a little more patience, for sure, but it’s hands down one of the best cookies I’ve made.
+The result is a true pumpkin pie sugar cookie that takes a little more patience, for sure, but it’s hands down one of the best cookies I’ve made.
 The pumpkin flavor is excellent and the thin layer of pumpkin pie filling in a cookie keeps the cookie perfectly moist, even if it sits for a few days.

-Dive in to making some fun festive fall cookies this week!
+Dive into making some fun festive fall cookies in the next few weeks!
 These would be great to have at a Halloween party or just to bring into the office for a fun afternoon pick-me-up!

-Believe it or not, there is no typo here.
+Believe it or not, there is no typo here in this recipe.
 There aren’t any eggs in this cookie dough.
+The dough recipe just has pumpkin, sugars, all purpose flour, leavening ingredients, and a whole bunch of spices.
 The pumpkin works great as a binder and keeps the cookies moist.
 No egg needed!